odincodeshen/arm-learning-paths/content/learning-paths/embedded-and-microcontrollers/zephyr_vsworkbench/_index.md

 ---
-title: Build Zephyr Projects with Zephyr Workbench in VS Code
+title: Build Zephyr Projects with Workbench for Zephyr in VS Code

 minutes_to_complete: 30

-who_is_this_for: This Learning Path is for embedded developers targeting Arm-based platforms with Zephyr RTOS using the Zephyr Workbench extension for VS Code.
+who_is_this_for: This Learning Path is for embedded developers targeting Arm-based platforms with Zephyr RTOS using the Workbench for Zephyr extension for VS Code.
 It is ideal for those developing IoT, wearable, or sensor-driven systems seeking a streamlined and modern development workflow.

 learning_objectives:
-    - Install and configure the Zephyr Workbench extension in VS Code
+    - Install and configure the Workbench for Zephyr extension in VS Code
     - Set up a complete Zephyr development environment including SDK and toolchain
     - Create, build, and debug Zephyr applications using hands-on examples
     - Perform memory usage analysis and apply basic optimization techniques